Website Launch Strategy 101: Pre-Launch

 If you don’t already know about your image rights, make sure you go through your images before you launch.
 Making a song and dance about a new site will leave a really sour taste if the incorrect usage of an image catches up with you.

 Google Search Console is a free platform for anyone with a website to monitor how Google views their website.
 It provides tools to help you view any referring domains, assess your mobile site performance, understand your rich search results, and see your highest-traffic queries and pages.

 It will be essential in helping you achieve strong SEO as you grow your site after launch, and adding it can help avoid any disjoint for Google if you are moving from an old to a new site.

-There are plenty of other ways of making sure your website launch strategy will be as successful as possible, but these are some of the most important.
-We’ll soon be adding an article about what to do on Launch Day itself, so come back soon to read on.
+There are plenty of other ways to make sure your website launch strategy will be as successful as possible, but these are some of the most important.